 Thank you for your interest in volunteering with CRIS!
 The gift of your time will go a long way in welcoming our New American neighbors.
-Please note that all of our sustained volunteer opportunities require daytime availability Monday-Friday.
+Please note that many of our sustained volunteer opportunities require daytime availability Monday-Friday.
 For questions, please call 614-254-4493.
 These are the volunteer opportunities we currently have available:

 The Community Connectors Mentorship program pairs qualified and motivated mentors who can commit for one calendar year with middle/high school-aged refugee students as they learn the English language, attend school, and learn to adjust to life in Central Ohio.
 Mentors support our mission to empower refugees and immigrants through encouragement, education, and support as refugees and immigrants become connected with their new communities.
 Mentors meet with mentees a minimum of one hour per week for an entire calendar year in school, community, and home-based environments.
 Volunteer must be willing to undergo a background check and commit to one calendar year.